nextauthjs/next-auth/www/docs/options/advanced-options.md

 ---

-### callbackUrlHandler
+### allowCallbackUrl

 * **Default value**: `function`
 * **Required**: *No*

 #### Description

-To ensure site security, byt default `callbackUrlHandler` only allows callbackUrls for signup and signout to be at the same site as the one being signed into.
+By default `allowCallbackUrl` only allows callbackUrls for signup and signout to be at the same site as the one being signed into.

 e.g. if the sign in URL was `https://example.com/api/auth/signin`: